kuriwaki/modern-weighting-2021/README.md

 ![](README_files/figure-gfm/cces_rake_weights-1.png)<!-- -->

-Q: Intuitively, what is the assumption we need to make for raking to give the same answer as poststratification?
+Q 2.2: Intuitively, what is the assumption we need to make for raking to give the same answer as poststratification?

-## The Curse of Increased Variance due to Weighting
+## 3. The Curse of Increased Variance due to Weighting

 > “It is not always clear how to use weights in estimating anything more
 > complicated than a simple mean or ratios, and standard errors are
 > tricky even with simple weighted means.” — Gelman (2007)

-Q: What is a standard error of a survey estimator?
+Q 3.1 : What is a standard error of a survey estimator?
 How is it different from the standard deviation / variance of your estimates?

-Q: What do you need to compute the MSE (or RMSE) of an estimate?
+Q 3.2 : What do you need to compute the MSE (or RMSE) of an estimate?
 What are the components?

-Q: Does weighting tend to increase or decrease the standard error of the estimator?
+Q 3.3: Does weighting tend to increase or decrease the standard error of the estimator?
 The effective sample size?
 The design effect?
 Why?

-## How is MRP Different?
+## 4. How is MRP Different?

 > “Regression modeling is a potentially attractive alter- native to
 > weighting.
 In practice, however, the poten- tial for large numbers of